jdwh08/foxnote-quartzsite/content/Backpropagation.md

 	1. Randomize the initial weights of $k_0...k_5$.
 	2. Nudge the weight $k_1$ in a direction and see what happens to loss.
 If loss decreases, keep it; otherwise, change a different $k$ value.
 	3. This approach is called **Random [[Perturbation]]** (perturbation: minor change in a system), because we are setting values of $k$ blindly.
 	4. If the system is a complete Black Box, then this is the best we can do.
-However, we can do better for [[Differentiable Functions]].
+However, we can do better for [[Differentiable Function]].
 3. Let's do better than random perturbation by using differentiability.
 	1. Ideally, we'd like to know in what direction, and how much, to change each value of $k_0 ... k_5$, in order to reduce the loss.
 	2. Let's start by freezing everything but $k_1$.
 This new loss function is $\mathcal{L}(k_1)$ which is one-dimensional.
 We can now get the loss at the current value of $k_1$, and take a [[Partial Derivative]].